VisionLearningGroup/taskcv-2017-public/segmentation/README.md

 ### Test Domain

-- Details about the test data will be released at a later date.
+- Details about the test data will be released at a later date, see [challenge website](http://ai.bu.edu/visda-2017/).

 ## Example Source Model